MohawkTSDB/mohawk/README.md

 #### Storage Plugins

 Mohawk architecture makes it easy to implement and set up plugins for new data storage.
-The backend directory include documentation and examples and a template for plugin develpment.
+The backend directory include documentation, examples and a template for plugin develpment.

 ###### Current storage plugin list include: